fluxcd/website/content/en/docs/cheatsheets/oci-artifacts.md

 We'll use the main branch to deploy to staging and Git tags for deploying on production.
-When pushing changes to the main branch, a CI job generates the Kubernetes manifests for staging and pushes them to a container registry using the FLux CLI.
+When pushing changes to the main branch, a CI job generates the Kubernetes manifests for staging and pushes them to a container registry using the Flux CLI.
 Flux running on the staging cluster detects the new artifact digest, pulls the manifests and applies them.

 When cutting a release from the main branch by tagging a commit with a semver version, the CI job generates the manifests for production and pushes them using the Git tag as the OCI artifact tag.
 The Flux controllers running on the production cluster detects the new semver tag, pulls the manifests and applies them.

+{{% alert color="info" title="GitHub Actions" %}}
+If your are using GitHub for CI, please see the [these examples](https://github.com/fluxcd/flux2/tree/main/action) on how to automate the publishing of OCI Artifacts in your workflows with the Flux GitHub Action.
+{{% /alert %}}

 ### Deploy latest on staging